 Ivor Buckingham’s’ Compton Organ site provides details of Compton (theatre) organs and lists of installations in the UK.
 I particularly like his section on the solo cello.

-H. & C.S.
+Perhaps the firm of H. & C.S.
 Odell who were established in New York in 1859 are not one of the great organ builders but this site is worth visiting to see the work of a typical regional company.

 Publications